Health Indicator Report of Seat Belts: Safety Restraint Use

 State Target: 92.4 percent

-How Are We Doing?In 2015, the observed seat belt usage was 87.2% overall for the 17 counties included in the study.
-In 2015 the 'urban' counties of Cache, Davis, Salt Lake, Utah, Washington, and Weber were analyzed separately from the 'rural' counties.
-The seat belt usage rate for the urban counties was 89.6% and 80.1% for the rural counties.
-The 2013 Utah Crash Summary published by the Department of Public Safety reports percentages of children ages 0-8 using child safety seats.
-The child safety seat usage for 0-4 year-olds is 86.1%.
-Of concern is the drastically lower percentage (43.2%) of child safety seat usage among 5-8 year-olds, indicating children are moved to adult-sized seat belts prematurely.
-For 0-8 year-olds, the usage of child safety seats in 2013 was 68.8%, an increase in usage compared to any previous year since 2004.
+How Are We Doing?In 2017, the observed seat belt usage was '''88.8%''' overall for the 17 counties included in the study.
+In 2017 the 'urban' counties of Cache, Davis, Salt Lake, Utah, Washington, and Weber were analyzed separately from the 'rural' counties.
+The seat belt usage rate for the urban counties was 91.0% and 82.7% for the rural counties.
+The 2016 Utah Crash Summary published by the Department of Public Safety reports percentages of children ages 0-8 using child safety seats.
+The child safety seat usage for 0-4 year-olds is 85.8%.
+Of concern is the drastically lower percentage (42.9%) of child safety seat usage among 5-8 year-olds, indicating children are moved to adult-sized seat belts prematurely.
+For 0-8 year-olds, the usage of child safety seats in 2016 was 68.4%, an increase in usage compared to the previous year (66.8% in 2015).

 What Is Being Done?The Violence and Injury Prevention Program (VIPP) provides funding to Utah's 13 local health departments to implement motor vehicle safety programs and Safe Kids coalitions/chapters activities.
 These programs focus on child passenger safety and teen driving.
 The VIPP partners with the Utah Teen Driving Safety Task Force, Zero Fatalities Program, and Utah Highway Safety Office, among other state and local agencies to prevent motor vehicle crash deaths.
 For the past eight years, a book has been published that tells the stories of teens who died in motor vehicle-related crashes.
 The book is distributed to each drivers education instructor in the state as a prevention tool.
 The books can be downloaded at [http://www.health.utah.gov/vipp/teens/teen-driving] or [http://www.dontdrivestupid.com].
 The Utah Department of Transportation's Zero Fatalities Program ([http://ut.zerofatalities.com/]) is a comprehensive, educational campaign aimed at reducing Utah's top five causes of traffic related deaths: not buckling up, drowsy driving, impaired driving, distracted driving, and aggressive driving.
-Utah is one of 17 states that does not have a primary seat belt law for all drivers and passengers.
+Effective May 12, 2015, Utah's seat belt law becomes a '''primary enforcement law'''.
 Primary seat belt laws allow law enforcement officers to ticket a driver for not wearing a seat belt without any other traffic offense taking place.
-Secondary seat belt laws state that law enforcement officers may issue a ticket for not wearing a seat belt only when there is another citable traffic infraction.
-In Utah, primary enforcement applies for drivers and passengers under 19 years of age; for drivers and passengers age 19 and above, the secondary seat belt law applies.
+All vehicle occupants must wear seat belts and children ages 8 and younger must be properly restrained in a car seat or booster seat.
 In 2000, the Utah Legislature upgraded the law to make child safety seat use mandatory for children through age four.
 In 2008, the Utah Legislature enacted a booster seat law, requiring children younger than 8 years of age to use an appropriate child restraint device like a car seat or a booster seat.
 Previously, the law required only children under age of 5 to use an approved child restraint device.
 The new law now protects children from 5 up to 8 years of age through use of a booster seat or car seat.
 However, children younger than 8 who are at least 57 inches tall are exempt from the law and may use a regular seat belt.